 The Post Office provides full postal and philatelic services, including special Christmas Island stamps and first day covers.
 Postal services to Christmas Island are weekly.
 Envelopes and Express Post Packages will be sent by air.
 All other post, including airmail packages, will be sent via seamail which may take up to two months for delivery.
 For further information you may contact the Christmas Island Post Office on 08 9164 8495 or email@example.com.

 Freight to Christmas Island may be sent by air or sea.
+Air freighter services depart from Perth, every fortnight.
 Sea freight is from Fremantle, Western Australia every four to six weeks.
-Contact:

 Taxi and car hire